Compiling a Custom Linux Kernel & Adding systemd (Part 2)

 AI for IT Troubleshooting: Real-World Use Cases

-AI for IT Troubleshooting: Real-World Use Cases AI isn’t just hype—it’s helping sysadmins solve problems faster and smarter.
-In this post, we share real-world examples of AI-powered troubleshooting and how you can start using these tools today. ...
+AI for IT Troubleshooting: Real-World Use Cases AI isn’t just hype — it’s helping sysadmins solve problems faster and smarter.
+In this post, we share real-world examples of AI-powered troubleshooting and how you can start using these tools today.
+Where AI Actually Helps (And Where It Doesn’t) Before we dive into specific use cases, let’s be honest about what AI is good at and what it’s terrible at.
+I’ve seen too many people treat ChatGPT like an oracle that never lies, and equally too many dismiss it entirely because “it hallucinated an Ansible module that doesn’t exist.”
+Both extremes are wrong. ...

 Zero Trust for Small Teams: Practical Steps

 Zero Trust for Small Teams: Practical Steps Zero trust isn’t just for big enterprises.
-In this post, we break down how small teams can adopt zero trust principles with practical, budget-friendly steps. ...
+In this post, we break down how small teams can adopt zero trust principles with practical, budget-friendly steps.
+What Zero Trust Actually Means (Without the Buzzword Salad) Let me save you some time: zero trust does not mean “trust nobody and buy our product.”
+That’s what vendors want you to think.
+Here’s what it actually means at its core — never assume that anything inside your network is safe by default. ...

 Sysadmin Myths Busted: What Actually Works in 2026